Managed relay + open-source runtime

 GDPR ready

-One-click data export, account deletion with full erasure, EU-friendly data retention defaults.
+Data export, account deletion with full erasure, and EU-friendly retention defaults.
+Designed for production from day one.

 Two ways to use it